-After breakfast at the hotel, your cycling tour will begin - the first point of interest?
-A lighthouse, built in 1818 on the most northerly point of the peninsula.
+After breakfast you will ride out to a 19th century lighthouse, on the most northerly point of the peninsula.
 Cycle and explore the town of Umag, originally founded as a summer residence for Roman nobleman.
-The town is small but preserved whilst the churches and rolling olive fields create a true Mediterranean atmosphere.
+The town is small but preserved whilst the churches and rolling olive fields create a truly Mediterranean atmosphere.

-Today’s cycle will take you to churches and monasteries dating back to the 15th century, located in Brtonigla.
-Follow the trail and you will come upon endless vineyards and olive fields.
-Cross them to reach Novigrad, where some of the best olives in the world are grown!
-Next you will cycle though coastal villages where you can see authentic Istrian houses, then simply follow the road along the vineyards back to your hotel in Buje.
+Today’s ride will take you to churches and monasteries dating back to the 15th century, located in Brtonigla.
+You will visit endless vineyards and olive fields, crossing them to reach Novigrad, where some of the best olives in the world are grown.
+Next you will cycle though coastal villages where you can experience authentic Istrian houses, then follow the road along the vineyards back to your hotel in Buje.

-Today is a combination of culture and history!
-The first ride will take you to Groznjan - a medieval village, known as “The town of artists”.
-Next you will cycle along quite lanes to Oprtalj - the most beautiful village in Istria.
-If you like truffle, Livade is the place for you!
-Croatia’s truffle centre - there are multiple shops where you can sample different types of truffle in varied forms.
+Today is a combination of culture and history.
+The first ride will take you to Groznjan, a medieval village, known as “The town of artists”.
+Next you will cycle along quite lanes to Oprtalj, the most beautiful village in Istria before reaching Livade, Croatia’s truffle centre, where you can sample huge varieities of truffle.
 From Livade you will be able to see the Motovun forest where your hotel is located.

-Today’s ride takes you to the coast, along the way you will pass one of the world’s most famous observatories on the way to the town of Visnjan.
+Today’s ride takes you to the coast.
+Along the way you will pass one of the world’s most famous observatories as you cycle to Visnjan.
 Further along the road is a viewpoint of the west Istrian coast and Porec, a small village famous for its wine, where you will stay the night.
 Before reaching Porec make sure to visit the village of Tar and Nova Vas, home to famous mystical caves.

-Your first stop will be the Euphrasiana, a treasure of Porec in a 6th century church.
-When you've reached Bacva, we recommend having something to eat at the local restaurants to enjoy an authentic dining experience.
-Afterwards, you will continue cycling to the coastal town of Vsar.
+Your first stop will be the Euphrasian Basilica, an ornate 6th century church and a treasure of Porec.
+This morning you will pass through Bcava before riding on to Vsar.
 Selected areas of its 12th century fortress system have been preserved, whilst the castle is used as a summer residence for the Porec bishop.
-Past Vsar there are a few villages waiting to be discovered, before cycling along the coast back to Porec.
+There are more medieval villages waiting to be discovered, before cycling along the coast back to Porec.